 Creating SQL with python

 Before jumping into this doc, take a look at Creating Studies.
-If you’re just working with the Core study tables related to the US Core FHIR profiles, you may not be interested in this, or only need to look at the Working with TableBuilders and the Generating count tables sections.
+If you’re just working with the Core study tables related to the US Core FHIR profiles, you may not be interested in this.
+We cover some of the most common cases with workflows, so check what’s available there first before writing your own custom classes

 Why would I even need to think about this?

-There are three main reasons why you would need to use Python to generate SQL:
+There are two main reasons to use a builder:

-• The gnarly one: you are working against the raw FHIR resource tables, and are trying to access nested data in Athena.
+• If you are working against the raw FHIR resource tables, and are trying to access nested data in Athena.

 • This is gnarly because while the ETL provides a full SQL schema for your own data, it does not guarantee a schema for data that you don’t have at your site.
 And if you want your study to run at multiple sites with different EHRs, you need to be careful when accessing deep FHIR fields.
 For example, your EHR might populate Condition.evidence.code and you can safely write SQL that uses it.
 But a different site’s EHR may not provide that field at all, and thus that column may not be defined in the SQL table schema at that other site.